Choose another writer in this calendar:

 Wouk's satire about the New York advertising business was inspired by a wave of post-war

 experimentation.
-Kurt Weil's plans to make a musica adaptation of the book were never realized.
+Kurt Weil's plans to make a musical adaptation of the book were never realized.
 City Boy (1948) was a partly autobiographical story of a Bronx boy.

 The Lomokome Papers, a science fiction story which Wouk wrote in the late 1940s,